 What Do The Terms ‘Reduce, Reuse, and Recycle’ Mean?

 Reduce means to decrease the garbage we create by limiting your purchases and consumption.
-This is a simple and best way is to reduce waste and thereby eliminate the cause itself.
-Teaching your little ones the importance of avoiding wastage is the first step in making them understand the concept of “reduce”.
+This is a simple and best way to reduce waste and thereby eliminate the cause itself.
+Teaching the minors how to cut back or trim down their purchases is the first step towards avoiding wastage and making them understand the concept of “reduce”.

 Change at home can begin by following simple steps.
 Switch off the electric and electronic devices when not in use, take only the amount of water you want to drink, and close the taps while applying soap or brushing.
 Further, start encouraging your children to use non-polluting, durable, and recyclable materials.

 Reuse means using the same item more than once rather than discarding it.
-There are several ingenious ways to reuse and repurpose used items.
+There are several ingenious ways to reuse, revamp, and repurpose used items.
 For instance, you can reuse broken dishes, plastic containers, or empty glass bottles as flower pots or vases.
-You can reuse takeaway paper coffee cups as pen or pencil holders.
+You can renew and reuse takeaway paper coffee cups as pen or pencil holders.
 Apart from saving the environment, reusing and repurposing used items in creative ways can be a fun activity for children.

 Recycle is a method of creating new items from used materials or old products.
 Sometimes products like opened soda cans, soft drink bottles, broken parts of bicycles, etc., cannot be reused.
 These materials can then be recycled and sold again.